 Debt Stacking (or Debt Avalanche) Method

 For this method, sort your debt list from highest to lowest on INTEREST RATE rather than amount owed.

 Reminder, continue to stay current with all required payments.

 Then, apply any extra money you can to the debt with the highest interest rate.
 Continue to pay that debt down until it is eliminated.

 Celebrate, then repeat the process.
 Again, you have extra money to use each time you eliminate a debt.

 The advantage of this method is that you are eliminating the debt that is costing you the most in interest.
 Your overall savings is greater with this method.
 If you are able to persist, this will get you to zero debt faster.

 If you want to optimize your approach and don’t need the quick small wins, then this is the method for you.

 Choose whichever method will allow you to remain focused and follow through until your consumer debt is gone.

-Other methods: I want to quickly address that there are other methods that are more complex or involve legal choices.
+I want to quickly address that there are other methods that are more complex or involve legal choices.
 Examples include using credit card balance transfers , home equity loans, debt consolidation or elimination, and even bankruptcy.
 These may be appropriate or optimal for some.
 I prefer to avoid solving debt with more debt or defaulting on debt.
 I have chosen methods that will work for those who are able to create extra money for debt payment and lead to eventual repayment of debt obligations.